arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 ### Starting point

-If we go with `rails g scaffold Article title:string text:string` we will have basic structure generated.
+If we go with `rails g scaffold Article title:string text:string` we will have a basic structure generated.
 But it will use `NoBrainer` instead of `ActiveRecord`.
 Our document looks like that: